arpitapandya/arpitapandya/README.md

 Here are some ideas to get you started:

 - 🔭 I’m a Software Engineer
-- 🌱 I’m currently learning React, AWS
+- 🌱 I’m currently learning Docker and Kubernetes
 - 👯 I’m looking to collaborate on challenging project
 - 😄 Pronouns: she/her